-Dr. David Janssen is an expert in neck lift procedures, and is helping women and men from places such as Green Bay, Appleton, Fond du Lac, and Sheboygan perfect their personal Renaissance.
-To find out more about your facial rejuvenation options, request your consultation in either the Oshkosh or Appleton office using our online form or contact us at (920) 233-1540.
-The non-refundable $100 cosmetic consultation fee can be applied towards the cost of the procedure.
+Dr. David Janssen is an expert in neck lift procedures and helps women and men from places such as Green Bay, Appleton, Fond du Lac, Sheboygan and beyond perfect their personal Renaissance. request your consultation using our online form or contact us at 920-233-1540 and let’s explore your facial rejuvenation options.
+Consultations are available in both our Oshkosh & Appleton offices.
+There is a $100 consultation fee.

 Best Candidates